How to Donate Eggs

 - A commitment to the appointments and testing required to become a donor

-Upon submission of this short application, you will promptly receive an email to indicate if you are selected to continue in the application process.
+Upon submission of this short egg donor application, you will receive an email indicating whether you are selected to continue in the application process.

-If you are approved to continue, you will be asked to fill out a longer application form with your medical history, your family history, personal essays and childhood photos.
+If you are approved to continue the process, you will be asked to fill out a longer egg donor application form with your medical history, family history, personal essays, and childhood photos.
 We understand some of these questions may be difficult to answer, but this form is crucial to helping us get to know you better.

-Once you submit this application, you will receive a call or email from a member of the donor program team to let you know if you are approved to continue.
+Once you submit this application, you will receive a call or email from a member of the donor program team to let you know if you are approved to continue as a potential egg donor.
 A coordinator may also contact you to ask clarifying questions and help you complete the application.

-You may meet with a psychological counselor at this appointment, or be scheduled for a follow-up visit, depending on your center.
-This meeting is to gauge your understanding of the donor commitment and overall psychological stability.
+You may meet with a counselor at this appointment, or be scheduled for a follow-up visit, depending on your center.
+This meeting is to gauge your overall psychological stability and understanding of the donor commitment.

-You will find out within 2 weeks whether you have been selected to become a donor following the results of these tests.
-Unfortunately, the majority of applicants are not invited to continue on to become donors.
-In many cases, this is for the health and safety of the applicant and also to comply with requirements for donors set by the Food and Drug Administration (FDA), the American Society for Reproductive Medicine (ASRM), the American Congress of Obstetricians and Gynecologists (ACOG) and the American College of Genetics and Genomics (ACMG).
+Within two weeks of your screening visit, you will find out whether you have been selected to become a donor.
+Unfortunately, the majority of applicants are not invited to continue on and become donors.
+In many cases, this is for their own health and safety, as well as to comply with requirements for donors set by the Food and Drug Administration (FDA), the American Society for Reproductive Medicine (ASRM), the American Congress of Obstetricians and Gynecologists (ACOG), and the American College of Genetics and Genomics (ACMG).

-You can still receive a free, full medical report with the results of our testing to inform your own medical care and help you with future family planning.
+Many potential egg donors are drawn to donating because they want to help others build their families and receive a financial reward for their commitment.
+Beyond compensation, another benefit of egg donation is that you will receive a free, full medical report with the results of our testing to inform your own medical care and help you with future family planning.
 You are also eligible to receive a referral bonus if you refer a friend to the program who successfully completes a donation cycle.
-Learn More.

 Egg Donor Privacy

 MyEggBank’s donation process is identity restricted, meaning your identity will not be shared with the recipient of your eggs.
-MyEggBank donation centers do offer donors the option to have their identity disclosed to a child.
-Learn More.
+Our donation centers do offer donors the option to have their identity disclosed to a child.